 Practice Essentials

-The initial differentiation of metabolic acidosis should involve a determination of the anion gap (AG).
-This is usually defined as AG = (Na+) - [(HCO3- + Cl-)], in which Na+ is plasma sodium concentration, HCO3- is bicarbonate concentration, and Cl- is chloride concentration; all concentrations in this formula are in mmol/L (mM or mEq/L) (see also the Anion Gap calculator).
-The AG value represents the difference between unmeasured cations and anions, ie, the presence of anions in the plasma that are not routinely measured.
+The initial differentiation of metabolic acidosis should involve a determination of the plasma AG.
+This is usually defined as AG = (Na+) - [(HCO3- + Cl-)], in which Na+ is the plasma sodium concentration, HCO3- is the bicarbonate concentration, and Cl- is the chloride concentration; all concentrations in this formula are in mmol/L (see also the Anion Gap calculator).
+The AG value represents the difference between unmeasured cations and anions, that is, the presence of anions in the plasma that are not routinely measured.

 An increased AG is associated with renal failure, ketoacidosis, lactic acidosis, and ingestion of certain toxins.
 It can usually be easily identified by evaluating routine plasma chemistry results and from the clinical picture.

-• Bicarbonate loss from body fluids through the GI tract or kidneys, with subsequent chloride retention
+Bicarbonate loss from body fluids through the GI tract (eg, via severe diarrhea, pancreatic fistula, chronic laxative abuse) or kidneys (eg, through prolonged use of a carbonic anhydrase inhibitor [acetazolamide]), with subsequent chloride retention

-Go to Metabolic Acidosis, Pediatric Metabolic Acidosis, and Emergent Management of Metabolic Acidosis for complete information on these topics.
+Go to the Medscape Drugs & Diseases articles Metabolic Acidosis, Pediatric Metabolic Acidosis, and Metabolic Acidosis in Emergency Medicine for complete information on these topics.

 Associated disorders in hyperchloremic acidosis